uswds/uswds-site/pages/whats-new/overview.md

 ### Latest Blog Posts

-Head on over 18F's blog to read the latest posts tat relate to the U.S. Web Design Standards.
-These posts cover the latest development releases as well as interviews with the teams from across the government who have successfully implemented the U.S. Web Design Standards at their agency.
+Visit the 18F blog to read the latest posts that relate to the U.S. Web Design Standards.
+These posts cover the latest development releases as well as interviews with the teams from across the government who have successfully implemented the Standards at their agencies.

-<a href="https://18f.gsa.gov/tags/web-design-standards/" class="usa-button">Read Latest Blog Posts</a>
+<a href="https://18f.gsa.gov/tags/web-design-standards/" class="usa-button">Read the latest blog posts</a>

 ### Current and future work

 See what we're working on now and in the future by viewing what is being worked on or queued up to work on in our Sprint Milestones.
 These are two-week increments of work that we commit to finishing, using Agile Product Development practices.

-<a href="https://github.com/18F/web-design-standards/milestones" class="usa-button">View Team Milestones</a>
+<a href="https://github.com/18F/web-design-standards/milestones" class="usa-button">View our team milestones</a>